 3.1 Conflict of Interest – Contracts.
-An officer of the North Dakota State Board of Higher Education authorized to sell or lease any property or make any contract in the officer's official capacity is subject to the provisions of N.D.C.C.
+An employee of NDSU authorized to sell or lease any property or make any contract in the officer's employee’s official capacity is subject to the provisions of N.D.C.C.
 Section 12.1-13-03 and may not be interested in any such sale, lease or contract.

 Pursuant to N.D.C.C.
 Section 48-02-12, employees of the Board may not have any interest in a public construction or repair contract.

-An employee of the Board may not have an interest in any contract involving the expenditure of public or institutional funds entered into by the institution that the employee serves or by the Board unless:
+An employee of the Board may not have an interest in any contract involving the expenditure of public or institutional funds entered into by NDSUthat the employee serves or by the Board unless:

 N.D.C.C.
 Sections 12.1-13-03 and 48-02-12 do not apply; and

-The contract is approved by the institution's chief financial officer or, if the employee in question is the chief financial officer or president of an institution or an officer of the Board, by the Board, following full disclosure of the employee's interest.
+The contract is approved by the NDSU President or designeeinstitution's chief financial officer or, if the employee in question is the chief financial officer or president of an institution or an officer of the Board, by the Board, following full disclosure of the employee's interest.

 All employees involved in projects receiving federal funds shall consult applicable federal laws and regulations and comply with conflict of interest rules which may govern federal grants or other sponsored agreements.